gforsythe/rally/docs/README.md

 `Rally: Building Communities Through Volunteering`

-Rall is a volunteer management app for de-centralized non-profits.
+Rally is a volunteer management app for de-centralized non-profits.

 Users are able to join Organizations and volunteer by filling out the Organzation's apllication forms.